by Janis / 4 comments - Orginally published:4th September 2017

 Your choice

-Mont-Saint-Michel is free to stroll around and admire the views, but in my opinion, it is worth the price to visit the Benedictine Abbey.
+Mont-Saint-Michel is free to stroll around and admire the views, but in my opinion, it is worth the fee to visit the Benedictine Abbey.

 Armed with our tickets rather than our longbow, we were in.
-We continued to climb to the top, and from the top of the mount the views are incredible, birds were soaring below us, and you could see for miles across the bay.
+We continued to climb to the peak of Mont-Saint-Michel, and when we arrived at the top of the west terrace, the views across the open landscape were breathtaking.

 The view of the causeway, and the sandy shores, from the top of Mont-Saint-Michel